All Episodes

 This is Coast to Coast AM.

-And I'm Art Miller.
+And I'm Mark Bill.

-We'll continue with Open Lines in a moment.
+We'll continue with open lines in a moment.

 The internet invasion has created a lot of something.com this or something.com that.